Jose Altuve Player Props: Astros vs. Rays

-On Friday, Jose Altuve (.243 batting average in his past 10 games, with a double, three home runs, nine walks and eight RBI) and the Houston Astros face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
-First pitch is at 8:10 PM ET.
+On Saturday, Jose Altuve (.605 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rangers.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a triple) against the Rays.

 Jose Altuve Game Info & Props vs. the Rays